manuGil/GitCoDev/gitcodev/lesson3.md

 :::{admonition} Instructor's Note
 :class: tip
-The instructor must collect particiapant's user names for GitHub/Gitlab the day before, so that they can be invited to collaborative repositories.
+* The instructor must collect particiapant's user names for GitHub/Gitlab the day before, so that they can be invited to collaborative repositories.
 The **username form** above could be use for that.
+* The instructor must create a repository for [](check-in) using this [respository tempalte](https://github.com/manuGil/check-in-template).
 :::

-## i.
-Recapitulation Operations with Remotes
+## Recapitulation: Operations with Remotes
 **[5 min]**

 Common operations with remotes

 :::{admonition} Instructor's Note
 :class: tip
-* Recap slide on how local repostories and remotes are connected and how to work with remotes (Slides).
+* Recapitulation on how local repostories and remotes are connected and how to work with remotes (Slides).
-* Recap what `clone, fetch, merge, pull` and `push` commands do.
+* Recapitulation on what `clone, fetch, merge, pull` and `push` commands do.
 :::

 ## Episode 1: Collaborative Platforms